lasso-js/lasso/README.md

 # Available Plugins

-Below is a list of available plugins supported by the RaptorJS Optimizer:
+Below is a list of plugins that are currently available:

 * Core plugins
     * [raptor-optimizer-require](https://github.com/raptorjs3/raptor-optimizer-require): Node.js-style require for the browser (similar to [browserify](https://github.com/substack/node-browserify))